Kyl67899/Kyl67899/README.md

 IBM Web Developer, 2023

-B.S. in Meteorology and Minor in Applied Mathematics, 2022
+B.S. in Meteorology and Minor in Applied Mathematics

 Sololearn, 2018 - Present